NoahHenrikKleinschmidt/buildamol/docs/whatfor.rst

 to facilitate the building of complex molecular structures where direct imputation from SMILES may not be feasible.

-In order to facilitate the building of larger structures, `biobuild` provides a set of tools to not only easily and quickly connect smaller molecules to larger structures, but also integrates a vast database of available molecules that can be loaded without the need to download external data sources, or read files from disk.
+In order to facilitate the building of larger structures, `biobuild` provides a set of tools to not only easily and quickly connect smaller molecules to larger structures, but also integrates a extensible database of available molecules that can be loaded without the need to download external data sources, or read files from disk.

 Why "bio"-build?